-- Check the width of your potential ‘planter boxes’ on each tier of the pallet – my pallets were about 100mm (4 in) wide.
+- STEP 1: Check the width of your potential ‘planter boxes’ on each tier of the pallet.
+My pallets were about 100mm (4 in) wide.
 If you want them wider so you can slot in a rectangular pot rather than making a shelf underneath, then you may need to remove the front timber slat and pack out the timber to make it the width you want.
 I didn’t need to do this but it’s an option.

 - Nail the slat in place.

-- Prepare the timber – if there are rough edges you may need to grab the gloves and use sandpaper to smooth these off and prevent splinters.
+- STEP 3: Prepare the timber.
+If there are rough edges you may need to grab the gloves and use sandpaper to smooth these off and prevent splinters.
 I like a rustic look so don’t mind if the wood isn’t perfect but if you want to, you can fill holes or gaps with a timber putty or filler.